How to Use SunOnly

 1. Select criteria

-Version 2 (available in the coming days) introduces two different ways to define your dream weather criteria.
+Version 2 introduces two different ways to define your dream weather criteria.

 The first mode is already familiar and is now called “Basic Weather Search.”
 In this mode, you select the criteria that matter most to you, such as pleasant temperatures, minimal rain, snow, cloud cover, wind, etc. Compared to version 1, this mode has been simplified—partly to make it less confusing for users and partly because some functionality now resides in the new mode.